 Hanukkah is an eight-day Jewish holiday also known as the Festival of Lights.
-The annual celebration begins at sundown on the 25th day of the Jewish calendar month of Kislev.
+The annual celebration begins at sundown on the twenty-fifth day of the Jewish calendar month of Kislev.

-Hanukkah celebrates the reclamation of the holy temple in Jerusalem after the Syrian-Greek empire.
+Hanukkah celebrates the rededication of the holy temple in Jerusalem after the Syrian-Greek army was defeated.
 As the story goes, when the ancient Jewish people returned to the temple, they found only enough oil to burn the lights of the temple's menorah for one day.
 However, the oil miraculously burned for eight days.

 Sufganiyot (Fried Jelly Donuts)

 Sufganiyot, a Hebrew word, is a traditional fried-jelly donut dessert consumed during the holiday to symbolize the oil in the legendary Hanukkah story.

 Potato Pancakes, also known as Latkes, are a popular Hanukkah food.
 They are well-known symbols of the miraculous oil lasting eight days.
 In addition to potatoes, this variation is made with savory seasonings, onion and zucchini.

 Related Content, Breakfast

 Some people top their Latkes with sour cream and some top them with applesauce!
 Make our homemade Golden Delicious Applesauce for your crispy Latkes.

 Easy Mini Fried Pies will be a delicious treat for your Hanukkah celebration.